juzraai/proxy-manager/README.md

 ## Features

 * can download IP:PORT HTTP proxy lists from **8 sites**
 * can accept proxy list from standard input
 * stores proxy source information: crawler name (includes site name), date of first and last fetch
-* tests proxies and determines if they working and whether they anonymous
+* tests proxies and determines if they are working and whether they are anonymous
 * stores all data in a single **SQLite database file**
 * you can use it as a **stand-alone** tool
 * you can use it as a **library**